data-edu/tidyLPA/README.md

 Example
 -------

-Here is a brief example using the built-in `pisaUSA15` dataset and variables for broad interest, enjoyment, and self-efficacy.
+Here is a brief example using the built-in `pisaUSA15` data set and variables for broad interest, enjoyment, and self-efficacy.
 Note that we first type the name of the data frame, followed by the unquoted names of the variables used to create the profiles.
 We also specify the number of profiles and the model.
 See `?estimate_profiles` for more details.

 ``` r
 library(tidyLPA)